bnb-chain/bnb-chain.github.io/docs/validator/guideline-testnet.md

 ### Declare Your Candidacy

-Use `tbnbcli` to create an account or recover an account, make sure the account get more than 10000 BNB.
+Use `tbnbcli` to create an account or recover an account, make sure the account get more than 10,000 BNB for Mainnet and 100 BNB for Testnet.

 Before sending `create-validator` transaction, make sure your bsc validator have already catched up.